stevenorum/c-playground/01makefiles_intro/README.md

-# makefiles101: Basic Makefile intro
+# makefiles_intro: Basic Makefile intro

 This is a slight rewrite of this [Colby College Makefile tutorial](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/).
 All credit should go to them.
 Mostly just rewritten to get it into a form that's a bit clearer to me, and also to better understand exactly what each part does.